 • Always check plants on arrival or when buying at the garden centre – look for pests and any signs of ill health such as yellowing or spotted leaves

 • There is a huge selection of peperomia varieties to choose from.
-Research before buying to find the best one for your home
+Research before buying to find the best one for the conditions available in your home

 Where to buy peperomia